Tracey Spicer: Advocacy and views

 The ABC's investigative unit joined Spicer and she created a co-production with Fairfax Media.
 "These organisations have the most robust resources to uncover the structures protecting the guilty and punishing the innocent."
-Spicer, Kate McClymont, Lorna Knowles and Alison Branley, won the 2018 Walkley Awards in the print/text journalism and Television/Video Current Affairs Short (less than 20 minutes) categories, for their investigation into Don Burke, who was the first to be exposed by the company.
+Spicer, Kate McClymont, Lorna Knowles and Alison Branley, won the 2018 Walkley Awards in the print/text journalism and Television/Video Current Affairs Short (less than 20 minutes) categories, for their investigation into Don Burke, who was the first to be exposed.

 On Australia Day in 2018 she was appointed as a Member of the Order of Australia "for significant service to the broadcast media as a journalist and television presenter, and as an ambassador for social welfare and charitable groups".
 Spicer reflected, "While conditions have improved in the TV business since I initiated legal action against Network Ten, more subtle forms of pregnancy discrimination permeate many workplaces.
 So, while we have policies and procedures in place, there remains a rump of cultural resistance to the idea of "working mothers".

 Together with Melinda Schneider, Spicer launched NOW Australia on 25 March 2018.
 NOW Australia was "a service to help those who've been sexually harassed, assaulted or intimidated at work".
 A month-long crowdfunding campaign was launched on the same day.
 NOW Australia enlisted thirty Australian celebrities including Tina Arena, Deborah Mailman, Abby Earl and Missy Higgins to act as ambassadors.
 Spicer left NOW Australia in 2018 or 2019, stating that she had done so due to vicarious trauma.
 NOW Australia closed in June 2020.
 It was criticised for not meeting its goals.